qburn93/hangman-game/README.md

 This game was deployed to github pages and Heroku.

 # Heroku
-- 1 Log into the [Heroku](https://dashboard.heroku.com/apps) website
+- 1 Log in to the [Heroku](https://dashboard.heroku.com/apps) website

 - 2 Click 'New' and choose 'Create new app'.